 All notices will be sent to the email address provided by the primary applicant.
-This cannot be changed after payment has been made.
+This cannot be changed after the payment has been made.
 However, it should be noted that once a visa or more visas to the Philippines are approved, each must be printed on a separate paper.
 This document has to be presented upon arrival at a port of entry in the Philippines.

 Passport and eTA Requirements for the Philippines

-All travelers to the Philippines must also have the following upon arrival in the country:
+As they reach the border all travelers to the Philippines must also have the following upon arrival in the country: